Much of the first wave of AI at work made individuals faster.

 Collaboration is a contract.

 A shared AI workspace needs more than a message box.
-It needs room-aware agents, durable outputs, permission-aware context, and bounded action paths.
+It needs room-aware AI participants, durable outputs, permission-aware context, and bounded action paths.
 It should help the team move from conversation to artifact to next step.

 That is where AI starts to become part of the work, not just a sidecar.